scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

 Each row would have a total of 12 panels and if the total span of the panels was larger than 12, it would break them into multiple lines.
 This is no longer the case.

-Starting from  Grafana version 5.0 and later, rows are no longer supported, it was replaced with a layout that uses absolute positions (ie. X,Y, height, width).
+Starting from  Grafana version 5.0 and later, rows were no longer supported, they were replaced with a layout that uses absolute positions (i.e. X,Y, height, width).

 The server should be backward compatible, but we've found it had issues with parsing it correctly.
 More so, absolute positions are impossible to get right when done by hand.